-Andrew currently serves as Vice Chairman of the Board of Regents of the University of Michigan and is Chairman of the Board's Personnel, Governance and Compensation Committee.
-From 1997 to 2002, Andrew served in the Michigan State House of Representatives representing Detroit, the Grosse Pointes and Harper Woods.
-He was the Chair of the Insurance and Financial Services Committee, Chair of the Family and Civil Law Committee, and Vice-Chair of the Redistricting and Elections Committee, and was a member of the Regulatory Affairs Committee, Gaming and Casino Oversight Committee, Criminal Law and Corrections Committee, and the Appropriations Subcommittee: Judiciary.
-He was one of the most productive legislators during his three terms in the legislature, sponsoring 49 bills that became public acts.
+Andrew’s background as an elected official for 27 years is the foundation for his successes on behalf of his clients.
+He served as a member of the Board of Regents of the University of Michigan from 2003 through 2018, including two years as Chairman of the Board, and he holds the honorific title of Regent Emeritus.
+From 1997 to 2002, he was a member of the Michigan State House of Representatives.
+There, he was Chair of the Insurance and Financial Services Committee, Chair of the Family and Civil Law Committee, and Vice-Chair of the Redistricting and Elections Committee, and a member of the Regulatory Affairs Committee, Gaming and Casino Oversight Committee, Criminal Law and Corrections Committee, and the Appropriations Subcommittee: Judiciary.
+Andrew was one of the most productive legislators during his three terms in the legislature, sponsoring 49 bills that became public acts.

-As a Commissioner on the National Conference of Commissioners on Uniform State Laws, he served on the Drafting Committee of the Uniform Securities Act.
+Commissioner, National Conference of Commissioners on Uniform State Laws, Drafting Committee of the Uniform Securities Act

 House Criminal Law and Corrections Committee, former Member

 House Family and Civil Law Committee, former Chair

 House Gaming and Casino Oversight Committee, Former Member